-Off Model: Not strange for a series like this considering that multiple companies were used, but most evident whenever Sunrise or AKOM animated an episode.
-This was the trope that got both studios fired from the series.
+Off Model: Not strange for a series like this where multiple companies would be used, but most evident whenever Sunrise or AKOM animated an episode.
+Constant issues regarding this was what got both studios fired from the series.

 Oh Crap: Charles Collins in "Joker's Favor" ironically gets The Joker to do this after the Joker tormented him for the entire episode.
 It becomes a truly satisfying conclusion.

 During the Superman episode Knight Time, Superman impersonates Batman, as Bruce Wayne has gone missing and Gotham's supervillains are getting bolder.
 Bane's face after seeing "Batman" throw a Moai statute across a room is a study in this trope.

 One Steve Limit: Averted with the presence of Harvey Dent and Harvey Bullock.